hitorilabs/cuda-playground/README.md

 make: *** [Makefile:91: all] Error 2
 ```

-Then in `CMakeLists.txt` you need to include the cutlass headers
+3. Then create `CMakeLists.txt` where you need to add the `include_directories` from CUTLASS

 ```cmake
 set(CMAKE_CXX_STANDARD 17)